Tejasvipra/90DaysOfDevOps/2026/day-01/learning-plan.md

 - To help developers to get platform on which they can work happily no more complex works smooth operations.

 Where do you want to reach?
-- In the devops journey i want to reach where i can manage and configure security, deployments, develop infra, help collaborators for automation things by myself own
+- In the devops journey i want to reach where i can manage and configure security, deployments, develop infra, help collaborators for automation things by myself own.
-- i want to do advanced coding in python
+- I want to do advanced coding in python/shell.

 How you will stay consistent every single day?
 - I will prcatice daily if i didn't get time little bit i will practice but i will hands on all technologies.